tabarra/txAdmin/docs/menu.md

 - Description: Will change the key used for changing pages in the menu.
 This value must be the exact browser key code for your preferred key.
 You can use [this](https://keycode.info/) website and the `event.code` section to find it.
 - Default: `Tab`

-**txAdmin-menuPtfxDisable**
+**txAdmin-playerModePtfx**
-- Description: Determine whether to not play particles effects whenever an admin's player mode is changed.
+- Description: Determine whether to play particles effects and sound whenever an admin's player mode is changed, such as when enabling god mode or noclip.
-- Default: `false`
+- Default: `true`

 **txAdmin-hideAdminInPunishments**
 - Description: Never show to the players the admin name on Bans or Warns.